While some companies rely on AI data collection services, others gather their data using scraping tools or other methods.

 Overfitting to synthetic data

 Overfitting happens when a machine learning model becomes too tailored to its training dataset and loses the ability to perform well with new, unseen data.
-If a significant portion of the training data comes from a generative model and doesn’t closely match real-world situations, the final machine learning model might become too optimized for the synthetic data and may not perform well in real-world applications.
+Suppose a significant portion of the training data comes from a generative model and doesn’t closely match real-world situations.
+In that case, the final machine learning model might become too optimized for the synthetic data and perform poorly in real-world applications.

 Read more about AI overfitting and how to avoid it.